microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-delete-tabs.md

 |Application | TeamsTab.Delete.Group, TeamsTab.ReadWrite.Group, TeamsTab.ReadWriteSelfForTeam.All, TeamsTab.ReadWriteForTeam.All, TeamsTab.ReadWrite.All, Group.ReadWrite.All, Directory.ReadWrite.All |

 > [!NOTE]
-> - The TeamsTab.Delete.Group and TeamsTab.ReadWrite.Group use [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
+> - The TeamsTab.Delete.Group and TeamsTab.ReadWrite.Group permissions use [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
 > - The Group.ReadWrite.All and Directory.ReadWriteAll permissions are supported only for backward compatibility.
 We recommend that you update your solutions to use an alternative permission listed in the previous table and avoid using these permissions going forward.

 This API supports admin permissions.
 Global admins and Microsoft Teams service admins can access teams that they aren't a member of.